|

 What do you mean by Traditionally Made?

-I follow as closely as possible the ancient methods of making the stone tools that I sell.
+I follow as closely as possible the ancient methods of making the stone tools that I sell and many of the other items as well.
 There are no power tools used for cutting, shaping, drilling, or pounding.
 I do however use copper and brass bits for my pressure flaking work instead of the harder to obtain antler.
 This isn't quite untraditional since these materials were used where they were found in native form - i.e., Near East, MesoAmerica, Northwest and Northeast America.
 I also use a metal rock pick instead of a stone chopper in shaping the groundstone unless otherwise requested.
 Using the rock pick cuts production time in almost exactly half without noticably altering the appearance or surface consistency.

 BACK TO TOP